AI-Powered Portfolio Monitoring

 CISO Fast-Track Bridge

-The COVENANT SOC 2 Equivalence Document is a CISO Fast-Track Bridge for early adopters: it translates the local-inference architecture into the vocabulary a cloud-era SOC 2 checklist already understands.
+The COVENANT SOC 2 Equivalence Document is a CISO Fast-Track Bridge for early adopters: it translates the dedicated-infrastructure architecture into the vocabulary a cloud-era SOC 2 checklist already understands.
 It is not a substitute for an independent audit.
 It is the bridge that gets early-mover credit funds deployed while the independent audit completes.

 Independent Big-4 SOC 2 Type 2 audit target: Q2 2027.
 Funded by founder-tier subscription revenue.
 Published on a public calendar so CISOs can plan around it rather than squint at a self-attested document.